 Sales of the 3DS have gained momentum in Japan, though U.S. demand for the player is “far less” than Nintendo’s expectations, Iwata said in April.

 The company may be able to sell 6 million to 7 million units of the Wii U, which may retail for 25,000 yen in Japan and $250 in the U.S., this fiscal year, Hideki Yasuda, an analyst at Ace Securities Co. in Tokyo, said in an April 27 report.

 Nintendo forecasts 10.5 million combined unit sales for the Wii and Wii U.

 Microsoft Corp.
-(MSFT) sold 14.9 million Xbox machines in 2011, according to calculations based on quarterly announcements.
+(MSFT:US) sold 14.9 million Xbox machines in 2011, according to calculations based on quarterly announcements.
 Sony Corp.
 (6758) sold 13.9 million PlayStation 3 consoles last fiscal year, it said in an earnings statement in May.

 Microsoft will begin selling the next version of the Xbox in 2013 at the earliest, people with knowledge of the plans told Bloomberg News in March.
 Sony plans a release the same year for the successor to the PlayStation 3, the Wall Street Journal reported last week, citing unidentified people familiar with the matter.